WeblateOrg/weblate/docs/admin/install/docker.rst

 .. envvar:: WEBLATE_ADD_LOGIN_REQUIRED_URLS_EXCEPTIONS
 .. envvar:: WEBLATE_REMOVE_LOGIN_REQUIRED_URLS_EXCEPTIONS

-    Adds URL exceptions for login required for the whole Weblate installation using :setting:`LOGIN_REQUIRED_URLS_EXCEPTIONS`.
+    Adds URL exceptions for sign in required for the whole Weblate installation using :setting:`LOGIN_REQUIRED_URLS_EXCEPTIONS`.

     You can either replace whole settings, or modify default value using ``ADD`` and ``REMOVE`` variables.